flyingsl0ths/Concord/README.md

     e:give(cuteness_component_id, cuteness):give(limbs_component_id, legs, 0) -- Variable amount of legs.
 0 arm.
 end

--- Make an Assemblage that uses animal
+-- Assumble an Entity using the animal assemblage
--- cuteness is a variables passed in function cat(e, cuteness)
+-- cuteness is a variable passed in function cat(e, cuteness)
     e:assemble(animal, cuteness * 2, 4) -- Cats are twice as cute, and have 4 legs.
     :give(sound_component_id, "meow.mp3")